2013-2014 LULAC National Policy Platform

 LULAC supports the implementation of the Community Reinvestment Act by commercial banks and savings associations to promote economic stimulus to low-income minority communities.
 LULAC encourages the federal government to reform the federal tax code to address the financial challenges regarding our federal budget and subsequent funding for programs and services that are important to the Latino community.

 LULAC believes that universal and quality public education is the foundation for lifelong success, and strongly opposes any measure that denies education as a fundamental right, including that of immigrant children.
 School curricula and textbooks should reflect culturally based teaching methods grounded in research.
 LULAC supports legislation and policy decisions targeted at decreasing the Hispanic dropout rate and closing of the achievement gap.
 LULAC urges Congress to increase funding to implement targeted programs to encourage Hispanic students to remain in school.

 Federal funding for LULAC National Education Service Centers (LNESC) should be continued so as to address the specific needs of our community, as well as to expand into geographic areas not currently served.
 Federal funding for Head Start, Migrants and Seasonal Head Start, Gear Up, TRIO, Women, Infants, and Children (WIC), HEP-CAMP, Title I and Title III programs should be increased and access should be expanded to ensure high participation of Latino children.
-LULAC supports increased funding for Title I, Title III and Title VII programs to address adult basic educational programs and bilingual education.
-LULAC also supports an effective and appropriate bilingual education program for all English language learners.
+LULAC supports increased funding for Title I, Title III and Title VII programs to address adult basic educational programs, bilingual education and dual language instruction through graduation.
+LULAC also supports an effective and appropriate bilingual education program, and dual language instruction through graduation for all English Language Learners.

 LULAC membership advocates that scholarship awards be provided to qualified persons regardless of their citizenship status.